njmaeys/aws-skills/README.md

 This could have been done differently for sure but here is the process:
 - S3 bucket triggers a lambda function to push out the row items to cloudwatch logs
 - The log group of the lambda function is then streamed to Elasticsearch via manual config on the log group

-Thought about trying out kinesis but it is not in the Free Tier, not goin to try but does seem interesting.